brianhoangnhatnguyen/web_development/README.md

 ##### Web Development notes
 ###### Web Development notes

-This is a repository for Web Development notes.
+**This is a repository for storing my web development notes.**

-### What are all the topics I have learned?
+### These are all the topics I have learned.
 I will be including both CSS and HTML.

 #### Tags:
 * Strong/Bold tag - make text bolded. (strong /strong)